BlakeDarrow/darrow_toolkit/docs/Introduction.rst

 4. Hit enter, or "export selected" in the pop-up.

+.. note:: When exporting multiple objects, the output name will be the currently *active* collection name.

 Don't worry about filling anything out in the pop-up menu, my tool will automatically use the name of your selected mesh.